code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_3mesh.rst

 	  <parallel GMSHPretraitement="true"/>  <!-- Optionnal node if multi-core -->
 	</unstructuredMesh>

-When dealing with unstructured meshes, the :xml:`<unstructuredMesh>` markup **must be** present in the *meshV5.xml* input file and it contains the following nodes:
+When dealing with unstructured meshes, the :xml:`<unstructuredMesh>` markup **must be** present in the *mesh.xml* input file and it contains the following nodes:

 - :xml:`<file>`: This **mandatory** node specifies the path of the mesh file via the attribute :xml:`name`.
 The file must be located in the folder **ECOGEN/libMeshes/**.
-- :xml:`<modeParallele>`: This node is required only if the mesh file is a multi-core file.
+- :xml:`<parallel>`: This node is required only if the mesh file is a multi-core file.
 The attribute :xml:`GMSHPretraitement` can take the following values:

 	- *true*: ECOGEN automatically splits the given mesh file in as many as necessary files according to the number of available cores.
 	- *false*: Do not redo the split of the given mesh (which has already been split in a previous simulation).